Reduce, Reuse, Recycle

 Otherwise, they can use the returned value

-and retry the operation,
+as old and retry the operation,

-possibly with a recalculated new
+possibly with a recalculated new.

 With actors, nothing blocks